-Third, we try to answer the question: "When will the hybrid implementation of a complex algorithm be better than a pure MPI-based implementation?".
-We use ShyLU as our target "application" as a complex algorithm like linear solver, with a pure MPI-based implementation and a hybrid MPI+Threads implementation should be able to provide a reasonable answer to this question.
+With ShyLU as our target "application", we then try to answer the question, given a one complex algorithm like linear solver, with a pure MPI-based implementation and a hybrid MPI+Threads implementation, "When will the hybrid implementation be better than a pure MPI-based implementation?"
 The answer is dependent on algorithms, future changes in architectures, problem sizes and various other factors.
 We try to address this question for our specific algorithm and our target applications.

-A. Previous work
+1.1 Previous work

-Many good parallel solver libraries have been developed over the last decades; for example, Trilinos, PETSc [6], [7], and Hypre [8].
+Many good parallel solver libraries have been developed over the last decades; for example, Trilinos, PETSc [6, 5, 4], and Hypre [12].
 These were mainly designed for solving large distributed systems over many processors.
 Our focus is on solving medium-sized systems on a single compute node.
-This may be a subproblem within a larger parallel context.
-Some parallel sparse direct solvers (e.g., SuperLU-MT [9], [10] or Pardiso[1]) have shown good performance in shared-memory environments, while distributed-memory solvers (for example SuperLU-dist and MUMPS [11], [12]) have limited scalability.
-Pastix [13] is an interesting sparse direct solver because it uses hybrid parallel programming with both MPI and threads.
-However, any direct solver will require lots of memory due to fill and they are not ready to handle the O(100) to O(1000) expected increase in the node concurrency (in their present form at least).
+(This may be a subproblem within a larger parallel context.)
+Some parallel sparse direct solvers (e.g., SuperLU-MT [9, 19] or Pardiso[24]) have shown good performance in shared-memory environments, while distributed-memory solvers (for example SuperLU-dist and MUMPS [2, 3]) have limited scalability.
+Pastix [15] is an interesting sparse direct solver because it uses hybrid parallel programming with both MPI and threads.
+However, any direct solver will require lots of memory due to fill and they are not ready to handle the $O(100)$ to $O(1000)$ expected increase in the node concurrency (in their present form at least).
 To reduce memory requirements, incomplete factorizations is a natural choice.
-There are only few parallel codes available for incomplete factorizations in modern architectures. (e.g.,[14], [?])
+Although a few parallel codes exist (e.g., Euclid [18]), we are not aware of any implementation that uses threads or exploits shared memory.

 Recently, there has been much interest in hybrid solvers that combine features of both direct and iterative methods.
-Typically, they partially factor a matrix using direct methods and use iterative methods on the remaining Schur complement.
-Parallel codes of this type include HIPS [15], MaPhys [16], and PDSLIn [17].
-ShyLU is similar to these solvers in a conceptual way that all these solvers fall into the broad Schur complement framework described in section II.
+Typically, they partially factor a matrix using direct methods and iterate on the remaining Schur complement.
+Parallel codes of this type include HIPS [13], MaPhys [1], and PDSLin [25].
+ShyLU is similar to these solvers in a conceptual way that all these solvers fall into the broad Schur complement framework described in section 2.
 However, each of these solvers, including ShyLU, is different in the choices made at different steps within the Schur complement framework.
 Furthermore, we are not aware of any code that is hybrid in both the mathematical and in the parallel programming sense.
-In contrast to the other solvers our target is a multicore node.
-See section IV for how these solvers differ from ShyLU in the different steps.
+In contrast to the other solvers our target is a many-core node.
+See section 4 for how these solvers differ from ShyLU in the different steps.

-II.
-SCHUR COMPLEMENT FRAMEWORK
+2. SCHUR COMPLEMENT FRAMEWORK

 Our framework is a general way to solve linear systems based on the Schur complement approach.
-Much work has been done in this area; see for example, [18, Ch.14] and the references therein.
+Much work has been done in this area; see for example, [21, Ch.14] and the references therein.

-A. Schur complement formulation
+2.1 Schur complement formulation